rafael2673/SkyCodersChatbot/StoreFrontend/docs/README.md

 If they aren't, run the following command to install them: `vtex install vtex.store-sitemap vtex.store -f`

+To install the Chatbot on your page, use the command `vtex install hiringcoders8.bot@0.0.2`

 ### Step 5 -  Uninstalling any existing theme

 By running `vtex list`,  you can verify if any theme is installed.